The American Civil War

 The Road to War

-In the early 1850s, discussions amongst the Ridgely family, neighbors and guests in the mansion’s elegant drawing room probably revolved around subjects such as the Compromise of 1850, “property” rights of enslavers, the role of abolitionists and free Blacks, fears of uprisings by enslaved individuals, and the growth of sectionalism.
+In the early 1850s, discussions among the Ridgely family, neighbors and guests in the mansion’s drawing room likely revolved around subjects such as the Compromise of 1850, “property” rights of enslavers, the role of abolitionists and free Black people, fears of uprisings by enslaved individuals, and the growth of sectionalism (exaggerated devotion to the interests of a specific region over those of the entire country).

-One notable local freedom seeking case called the Christiana “Riot,” (now referred to as Resistance or Incident) commanded national attention.
-In September of 1851, in Lancaster County, Pennsylvania, a Baltimore County farmer, accompanied by family, friends, and law officers, tried to apprehend enslaved individuals who were seeking their freedom.
-A group of free Blacks and abolitionists from Pennsylvania tried to prevent the capture and return of the enslaved people.
+One notable local case of freedom seeking called the Christiana “Riot,” (now referred to as Resistance or Incident) commanded national attention.
+In September of 1851 in Lancaster County, Pennsylvania, a Baltimore County farmer, accompanied by family, friends, and law officers, tried to apprehend enslaved individuals who were seeking their freedom.
+A group of free Black people and abolitionists from Pennsylvania tried to prevent the capture and return of the enslaved people.
 The Baltimore farmer, Edward Gorsuch, was killed and his son seriously wounded in the encounter.

 The incident made front page news in the Baltimore Sun and other newspapers for weeks.
-Huge rallies held in Baltimore and Towson and the newspapers (including the Sun) with Southern sympathies fanned the flames of sectionalism.
-The Gorsuch Farm was on the York Road only a few miles north of Hampton.
-His death would have been quite disturbing to neighboring enslavers and would have unquestionably been a topic of discussion even at social events.
+Huge rallies held in Baltimore, and the newspapers (including the Baltimore Sun) with Confederate sympathies fanned the flames of sectionalism.
+The Gorsuch Farm was on York Road, only a few miles north of Hampton.
+Gorsuch’s death would have been quite disturbing to neighboring enslavers and would have unquestionably been a topic of discussion even at social events.
 Concerns and tensions mounted after this incident, culminating in the news of the Dred Scott decision (1857) and John Brown’s raid (1859).
 James McHenry Howard recalled in his memoirs that John and Eliza Ridgely “passed their lives quietly until 1860 when it became apparent that a civil war was about to vary that peaceful monotony of American home life, and after that time more or less anxiety disturbed the tranquility of their days and nights.”

 Historic image of Charles Ridgely in his Horse Guard uniform.